MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 **What it does:**
 This button establishes serial communication between your computer and the STM controller hardware.
 Before you can do anything with the STM, you need to connect to it through a serial port (typically USB-to-serial adapter).

+**Default value:** **"COM7"** (this is just a default placeholder - you must enter the correct COM port for your system)

 **Why it's useful:**
 Without an active connection, all other controls are non-functional.
 The serial port is how commands are sent to the STM controller and how data is received back.
-On Windows, serial ports are typically named COM1, COM2, COM3, etc. You need to know which COM port your STM controller is connected to - you can find this in Device Manager or by checking which ports are available.
+On Windows, serial ports are typically named COM1, COM2, COM3, etc. You need to know which COM port your STM controller is connected to.

 **How it works:**
 Enter the COM port number (like "COM7") in the text field, then click "Open".
 The system opens a serial connection at 115200 baud rate with a 1-second timeout.
 Once connected, the STM controller can receive commands and send back status data.
 If the connection fails (wrong port, device not connected, port already in use), you'll need to troubleshoot the connection before proceeding.

+**Finding your COM port:**
+- **Windows**: Open Device Manager → Ports (COM & LPT) → Look for your USB-to-serial adapter (e.g., "USB Serial Port (COM7)")
+- **Using Arduino IDE**: Open Arduino IDE → Tools → Port → See available COM ports listed
+- **Testing the connection**: Use Arduino IDE's Serial Monitor to test:
+  - Set baud rate to 115200
+  - Send the "ADCR" command (get ADC reading) to test communication
+  - You should receive a numeric value back, confirming the controller is responding
+  - If you get a response, that COM port is correct and working

 **What to check:**
 - Make sure the STM controller is powered on and connected via USB
-- Verify the correct COM port number (check Device Manager on Windows)
+- Verify the correct COM port number (check Device Manager on Windows, or use Arduino IDE)
-- Ensure no other program is using that COM port
+- Ensure no other program is using that COM port (close Arduino IDE Serial Monitor if open)
-- Check that drivers for your USB-to-serial adapter are installed
+- Check that drivers for your USB-to-serial adapter are installed correctly

 #### STOP, Reset, Clear Buttons

 **What they do:**
 These three buttons provide emergency and maintenance controls for the STM system:

-- **STOP**: Immediately halts whatever operation the STM is currently performing.
+- **STOP**: Immediately halts whatever operation the STM is currently performing. **This turns off the motors** and stops all active operations (approach, scanning, constant current mode).
 This is like an emergency stop - it sends a stop command to abort the current task.
-- **Reset**: Performs a system reset on the STM controller, reinitializing the hardware to a known state.
+- **Reset**: Performs a system reset on the STM controller, reinitializing the hardware to a known state. **This turns things off** and clears all DAC values (bias, DACZ, DACX, DACY) back to defaults. **Important:** After reset, you'll need to **re-apply the BIAS voltage** (and any other DAC settings) if you have specific values desired.
+You should do this per the startup process outlined in the System Launch Guide.
-- **Clear**: Clears the history buffer in the GUI, wiping the data used for the real-time plots.
+- **Clear**: Clears the history buffer in the GUI, wiping the data used for the real-time plots. **This only affects the display** - it does NOT affect hardware settings, motors, or any controller state.
+It simply empties the plot history buffer.

+**Default values:** No entry fields - these are action buttons with no parameters

 **Why they're useful:**
 **STOP** is critical for safety - if something goes wrong during approach, scanning, or any operation, you can immediately stop it.
-This prevents tip crashes, excessive current, or other potentially damaging situations. **Reset** is useful when the controller seems to be in an unknown or error state - it brings everything back to a clean starting point. **Clear** is mainly for housekeeping - if your plots are cluttered with old data, clearing gives you a fresh view.
+This prevents tip crashes, excessive current, or other potentially damaging situations. **Reset** is useful when the controller seems to be in an unknown or error state - it brings everything back to a clean starting point. **Clear** is mainly for housekeeping - if your plots are cluttered with old data, clearing gives you a fresh view without affecting any hardware.

 **How they work:**
-Each button sends a specific command to the STM controller over the serial connection.
-STOP sends "STOP", Reset sends "RSET" (which also clears the history), and Clear just empties the local history buffer without affecting the hardware.
+Each button sends a specific command to the STM controller over the serial connection:
+- **STOP** sends "STOP" command, which sets `is_approaching = false`, `is_const_current = false`, and `is_scanning = false` on the controller, effectively stopping all motors and operations
+- **Reset** sends "RSET" command, which resets all DACs to default values and clears the history buffer
+- **Clear** calls `self.stm.clear()` which just empties the local history deque without sending any command to the hardware

 These are immediate actions - there's no confirmation dialog, so use them carefully.

 **When to use:**
-- **STOP**: Use immediately if you see dangerous current spikes, if the tip is approaching too fast, or if any operation seems out of control
+- **STOP**: Use immediately if you see dangerous current spikes, if the tip is approaching too fast, or if any operation seems out of control.
+This will stop motors and all operations.
-- **Reset**: Use if the controller isn't responding, if values seem wrong, or after making significant hardware changes
+- **Reset**: Use if the controller isn't responding, if values seem wrong, or after making significant hardware changes. **Remember to re-apply BIAS voltage after reset!**
-- **Clear**: Use when you want fresh plots without old data, or when starting a new measurement session
+- **Clear**: Use when you want fresh plots without old data, or when starting a new measurement session.
+This only clears display data, not hardware settings.

 ### DAC Control